-There’s a country song by written by Pat Alger and Ralph Murphy, sung by Kathy Mettea, that I’ve always been drawn to.
+There’s a country song written by Pat Alger and Ralph Murphy, sung by Kathy Mattea, that I adore.
 The chorus of Seeds speaks volumes starting with “We’re all just seeds in God’s hands.
 We start the same, but where we land is sometimes fertile soil and sometimes sand.”
 The thing is, many plants grow very well in the sand.
 It’s a matter of adding a bit of organic matter.

-Of course, seeds are dispersed by wind.
-There’s maple trees (Acer) with their winged seeds and milkweed (Asclepias syriaca) along with dandelion (Taraxacum) with seeds attached to fuzzy thingies.
-I have a wonderful memory of dear Mom mischievously blowing dandelion seeds in defiance of those that consider these golden lawn guests a weed.
-You can eat all parts of a dandelion after all.
-They’re packed with nutrition, more so than kale and spinach, and the greens taste like arugula; another reason to forgo chemicals on your lawn.
+Of course, there are seeds dispersed by the wind.
+There are maple trees (Acer) with their winged seeds and milkweed (Asclepias syriaca) along with dandelion (Taraxacum) with seeds attached to fuzzy thingies.
+I have a beautiful memory of dear Mom mischievously blowing dandelion seeds in defiance of those that consider these golden lawn guests a weed.
+You can eat all the parts of the dandelion after all.
+They’re full of nutrition, more so than kale and spinach, and the greens taste like arugula- another reason to forgo chemicals on your lawn.

 There’s a trend for folks to send saliva samples for DNA testing to find their ancestry.
-Turns out we are all very much alike.
-I suppose the health history of ancestry may be useful, but where we are rooted now is what matters.
-The most important – being rooted in the spirit of love.
+It turns out we are all very much alike.
+I suppose the health history of our lineage may be useful, but where we are rooted now is what matters.
+The most important – is being rooted in the spirit of love.